 Gluten Development

-The process of building a protein network in dough through kneading, folding, or time, creating the structure that gives bread its chew and allows it to rise.
+Gluten development is the process of building a stretchy protein network in dough through kneading, folding, or time — required for bread to rise, hold structure, and develop chew.

 Gluten development is what makes bread possible.
-When flour proteins — glutenin and gliadin — hydrate and are worked, they bond into an elastic, extensible network that traps gas from fermentation and creates the structure that gives bread its rise, chew, and crumb.
+When flour proteins, glutenin and gliadin, hydrate and are worked, they bond into an elastic, extensible network that traps gas from fermentation and creates the structure that gives bread its rise, chew, and crumb.
 Understanding how gluten forms and what affects it helps you troubleshoot dough problems and choose the right technique for every recipe.

-How gluten forms
+How does gluten form?

 Elasticity vs extensibility